-As the prayers for the new house was set on Sunday morning, I took half day off on Friday to collect some items for the prayers – that included some new deity pictures, sweets and clothes.
+As the prayers for the new house was set on Sunday morning, I took a half-day off on Friday to collect some items for the prayers – that included some new deity pictures, sweets and clothes.
 Total cost for the day was about RM600.00.
-On the way back (before the crazy traffic jam starts), we gave a call to the flower man, milk man and the caterers (all vegetarian food, duh!) to ensure that they did not miss out the date and time for the function.
+On the way back (before the crazy traffic jam starts), we gave a call to the flower man, milkman and the caterers (all vegetarian food, duh!) to ensure that they did not miss out the date and time for the function.

 The time was ticking at 12.00 am when I looked at my watch.
 Damn, another 4 more hours to go and I am already feeling very sleepy.
-Unfortunately I could not take the risk of taking the short nap because I know it will be very difficult to wake me up later (my wife will know this better).
-So, I pushed myself to keep awake by keep myself busy with the cleanup, decorations and photographing.
+Unfortunately, I could not take the risk of taking the short nap because I know it will be very difficult to wake me up later (my wife will know this better).
+So, I pushed myself to keep awake by keeping myself busy with the cleanup, decorations and photographs.
 Time was indeed moving slow.

 To be continued in Part 3…